 - Drink plenty of water every day.

 Getting 5 to 10 billion CFUs a day of probiotic supplements (containing Lactobacillus acidophilus) can help maintain good gastrointestinal health.
 Refrigerate your probiotic supplements for best results.
-If you are breastfeeding, ask your doctor if your baby would benefit from taking probiotics before taking them.
+If you are breatfeeding, ask your doctor if your baby would benefit from taking probiotics before taking them.
 Always ask your doctor before giving your child any dietary supplements.

 There are no herbs that can treat pyloric stenosis.
 Pyloric stenosis needs conventional medical care.
 If you want to use herbs to help your baby recover from surgery, ask your pediatrician which herbs might help.
-Do not give any herbs to your child without asking your doctor first.
+DO NOT give any herbs to your child without asking your doctor first.

 Surgery is generally needed to cure pyloric stenosis.
 But a professional homeopath may use one of the following remedies to treat the vomiting associated with this condition.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.
 You should only use homeopathy under the supervision of an experienced homeopath, and in close consultation with the child's pediatrician.

-- Arsenicum album -- for vomiting immediately following ingestion of food or drink
+- Arsenicum album.
+For vomiting immediately following ingestion of food or drink.

-- Bryonia -- for people whose stomachs are sensitive to touch, but may experience relief from lying on the stomach
+- Bryonia.
+For people whose stomachs are sensitive to touch, but may experience relief from lying on the stomach.

-- Phosphorus -- for excessive vomiting immediately following ingestion of food or drink
+- Phosphorus.
+For excessive vomiting immediately following ingestion of food or drink.

-- Silicea -- for vomiting after drinking milk (including breast milk) in those who have a delicate constitution and are slow to develop
+- Silicea.
+For vomiting after drinking milk (including breast milk) in those who have a delicate constitution and are slow to develop

 Touch is an important part of infant well-being.
 Gently stroking your baby's hands and feet may reduce stress and be soothing to your baby, especially while in the hospital.